 Willow quickly laid her plan out to the team.
-"Everyone, what say you to going and destroying Apophis' prototype ship?"
+"Everyone, what do you say to going and destroying Apophis' prototype ship?"
 It was a simple enough plan.

 Despite the fact that the team didn't share Willow's violent motive for going, they couldn't see any reason not to go along with it - besides, of course, that Hammond had expressly ordered them to stay in their quarters.
 But then, they'd already broken that order, and anyway, they'd done similar things to save the world before.

 Besides, they were getting stir crazy.
 Sam, the fastest, was having trouble sitting still, and was fidgeting rapidly, fingers a blur.
 It didn't take long for her to agree to Willow's simple plan, and the rest quickly followed suit.

 It took but seconds for everyone to get ready.
 Sam and Jack brought guns as well as the explosives they'd need to blow up the ship, whilst Daniel and Willow went unarmed - Willow, because magic was more effective than any gun, and Daniel because he'd never been entirely comfortable with them in the first place, and currently his hands were suitable weapons in any case.

 Then Daniel, Jack and Willow went to the 'gateroom, whilst Sam went to the overlooking command room - knocking out the guards there as gently as she could - whilst she looked for the address Anise had given "Just in case."
 Once found, she started dialing the adress, looking through the ship's schematics at the same time (Anise had provided everything.
 It looked more and more likely that the Tok'ra had planned the whole thing.
 Not that that bothered Sam, they'd have gone anyway, but it would've been nice to told up front).